 Bromeliads typically need a lot of sunlight to produce flowers, although some varieties will do well in partial shade.
 If the plants are not receiving enough light, they will produce long, thin leaves.
 Too much light will produce thick, pale green leaves.

-Bromeliads need an all-purpose liquid fertilizer every three to four weeks, except from November to February.
+Bromeliads need an all-purpose liquid fertilizer every three to four weeks, except from fall to winter.
 The fertilizer may trigger new growth that could be damaged during the cooler temperatures of these months.
 Apply fertilizer at 1/4 to 1/2 the dosage recommended on the product label.
 Place this weakened fertilizer directly in the reservoir produced by leaves at the base of the plant.

 Pests and Disease